claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 In the rest of this draft, we will use this terminology:

-* Attacker: By "attacker" we mean an abuser in an IPV situation that is using digital tools to enable and enhance abuse.
-An attacker can also be referred as "perpetrator".
+* Attacker: By "attacker" we mean a person, an abuser in an IPV situation that is using digital tools to enable and enhance abuse.
+An attacker can also be referred to as "perpetrator".
-* Victim: By "victim" we mean the subject of a attack.
-Notice that we are using this term only in the context of an attack scenario: we prefer the term "survivor" otherwise.
+* Victim: By "victim" we mean a person who is subject or target of an attack.
+Notice that we are using this term only in the temporary context of an attack scenario.
+We prefer the term "survivor", which recognizes the agency and resistance tactics of those facing IPV, but for the purposes of this document we focus on the fact of being subject of specific technology-based IPV attacks.

 # Technology-based IPV attacks